Located less than 1km off Fingal Headland, the tiny volcanic

 · Our snorkelling instructor will be in the water with you to help any beginners and to make sure you don’t miss any turtle sightings.
 Plus give you a educational tour throughout your snorkel.

-WHEN: Available 7 days a week, all year round departing at 8.30 & 11.00 NSW time (please be flexible with your times)– weather permitting.
+WHEN: Available 7 days a week, all year round departing at 8.30 & 11.00 NSW time if first boat is full. (please be flexible with your times)– weather permitting.
 Departures are usually scheduled for

 mornings to ensure the best conditions.

 WHERE: Departs from and returns to Fingal Boathouse, Fingal Road, Fingal

 SUITABLE FOR: Beginner, intermediate and experienced snorkellers.
 Children from age 5 and up are welcome – children under 14 must be accompanied by an adult.